AstroMined/debtonator/docs/active_context.md

    - Add helper utilities for clear cache invalidation when needed
    - Implement proper inspection of async methods to avoid mismatches

-6. **Test Consolidation for Complete Coverage**
-   - Analyze coverage reports to identify specific uncovered lines and branches
-   - Combine complementary test files that cover different parts of the same functionality
-   - Create targeted tests for specific edge cases that are missed by existing tests
-   - Use descriptive test names that clearly indicate what scenario is being tested
-   - Maintain all existing test functionality when consolidating test files
-   - Focus on branch coverage for conditional logic, especially in financial calculations
+7. **Testing Transaction Boundaries**
+   - Use `session.begin_nested()` for proper savepoint management
-   - Test both positive and negative scenarios for complete coverage
+   - Test both successful and failing scenarios
-   - Verify coverage with specific coverage reports after changes

-7. **Schema Validation Patterns**
-   - Separate field validation from model validation for better control flow
-   - Use field validators for format and basic constraints
+   - Ensure proper rollback with transaction isolation
+   - Verify no entities are created on failure
-   - Use model validators for cross-field validation and business rules
+   - Test validation before and during transactions
+   - Include specific validation for non-existent entities
+   - Test for correct relationships between entities
-   - Implement proper validation flow with field validators running first
+   - Implement proper error handling with explicit error types
-   - Handle implicit field values in model validators
-   - Add clear error messages for validation failures
-   - Document validation behavior in docstrings
-   - Test both field and model validation scenarios